-Opinion | America’s upended rituals and a day of cosmic decisions
+Opinion | America’s upended rituals, Trump and a day of cosmic decisions

 Tell those families, Mr. President, that their mothers, fathers, children and friends who contracted covid-19 and died caught the disease with God’s blessing.

-And while you’re at it, take a moment to compare the medical treatment you received at Walter Reed National Military Medical Center (at taxpayers’ expense) with the quality of care received by tens of thousands of U.S. dead who didn’t have the benefit of a presidential suite and all the cutting-edge therapeutics and doctoring that come with it.
+And while you’re at it, take a moment to compare the medical treatment you received at Walter Reed National Military Medical Center (at taxpayers’ expense) with the quality of care received by tens of thousands of U.S. dead who didn’t have the benefit of a presidential suite and all the cutting-edge therapeutics and doctoring that came with it.

 President Trump, why did you rub salt into wounds by issuing a White House news release crediting you with “ending the Covid-19 pandemic”?
 This was not “poorly worded,” as your communications director said afterward, but unforgivable when the average number of daily new covid-19 cases is now over 70,000 and rising.